tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 3. Student Do: Encoding Categorical Data for Machine Learning (10 min)

-In this activity, students are tasked to encode some categorical and text features of a fictional dataset that contains 100,000 credit card transactions.
-In forthcoming activities, students will use this dataset to predict fraudulent transactions.
+In this activity, students are tasked to encode some categorical and text features of a dataset that contains `2097` loans applications.
+In forthcoming activities, they will use this dataset to predict defaulted loan applications.

 **Instructions:**